 Her past volunteer work includes serving as Vice President for MADD Cobequid, and working with Red Cross and the Truro Homeless Outreach Society.

-She is currently a member of the Community Investment Committee at United Way.
+She is currently the co-organizer for 100 Kids Who Care and a member of the Community Investment Committee at United Way.

-She’s the positive thinker behind the Facebook and IG pages “Positive Vibes” and “Celebrate Amazing Women”, as well as the Facebook group “Women Empowering Women”!
+She’s the positive thinker behind the Facebook and IG pages “Positive Vibes” and “Empower Women”, as well as the Facebook group “Women Empowering Women”!

 ” In my early-30’s I started to pay closer attention to the injustices in society and tried to be purposeful in using my voice and platforms to influence change.
 2017 shined a bright light on the challenges that women today still endure.
 I was compelled to do much, much more.
 I have admired the work of The Lotus Centre ever since participating in the One Billion Rising event in 2013 and took steps to get involved with the centre.
 I joined the Board of Directors in May of 2017 and shortly after, proudly accepted the Chair appointment.